go-spatial/tegola-mobile/README.md

 	1. you will need:
 	 	- physical device with USB Debugging enabled, attached via USB
 	 	- _OR_, set up and run an instance of an Android Device Emulator - see https://developer.android.com/studio/run/managing-avds.html
-	2. From Android Studio, select `Run|Debug Bootstrapper` - note that Android Studio will
+	2. From Android Studio, select `Run|Debug TMHarnessUX` - note that Android Studio will
 		1. build a debug version of the APK
 		2. automatically install it, provided you have either an instance AVD running or a USB-debuggable Android device attached to your build-host
-		3. automatically launch the main activity - note that currently the Bootstrapper will automatically start TCS (Tegola Controller Service), which will in turn automatically spawn a new child process of tegola mvt server/daemon
+		3. automatically launch the main activity - note that currently the TMHarnessUX will automatically start TMControllerSvc (tegola Android Foreground Service wrapper)
 3. _OR_, if you do not want to attach the Android Studio debugger, you will need to install the debug version or the signed version of the Tegola Mobile APK via ADB
 	1. see https://developer.android.com/studio/command-line/adb.html
 	2. you will need to manually launch Tegola Mobile from Android's app drawer by "clicking" the Tegola Mobile launcher icon